MicroEJ/docs/ApplicationDeveloperGuide/javaTime.rst

 - Static methods in interfaces are not supported and were removed or moved (see below).
 - Default methods in interfaces are not supported and were removed (pulled down in concrete types).
 - Removed static methods ``TemporalAdjusters.ofDateAdjuster(UnaryOperator<LocalDate> dateBasedAdjuster)`` and ``WeekFields.of(Locale locale)``.
-- No overflow checks on calculations and related ``throws ArithmeticException``.
+- No overflow checks on calculations (removed ``throws ArithmeticException`` when relevant).
 Excessively checking for overflow in all calculations can impact performance negatively.
 - No null checks on method arguments.
 Developers are encouraged to use the :ref:`Null Analysis <null_analysis>` tool to detect null access and adhere to the API javadoc specifications.

 .. note::